S-35

 Plain Language

-When employment decisions (hiring, promotion, discipline, termination, compensation) are based in whole or part on electronically monitored data, an employer may not rely primarily on that data.
-Three requirements apply: (1) the employer must establish meaningful human oversight — including a designated internal reviewer with expertise, authority to override, and adequate time/resources; (2) a human decision-maker must actually review the monitoring data, verify its accuracy, address pending correction requests, and exercise independent judgment; and (3) the human must consider non-monitoring information such as supervisory evaluations, personnel files, work products, or peer reviews.
+Employers may not rely primarily on electronically monitored data when making hiring, promotion, discipline, termination, or compensation decisions.
+Three requirements must be satisfied: (1) meaningful human oversight must be established, including a designated internal reviewer with expertise, authority to dispute or reject outputs, and adequate time/resources; (2) a human decision-maker must actually review the monitored data, verify accuracy, address pending correction requests, and exercise independent judgment; and (3) the human must consider non-monitoring information such as supervisory evaluations, personnel files, and peer reviews.

 Statutory Text